Algorithm Unrolling-based Denoising of Multimodal Graph Signals: INTRODUCTION

 In sensor networks, however, we also encounter relationships among \textit{modalities} since sensors often collect multiple features like temperature and humidity.
 Some modalities are strongly correlated and the others are not.
 This can be represented as a \textit{modality graph}.
 It is visualized in Fig.~\ref{figure:multimodal_graph_signal}.
 As a result, we can assume many sensor network data can be viewed as signals lying on a \textit{twofold graph} \cite{nagahama2022Multimodal}.

 There are three main types of approaches to graph signal restoration: 1) model-based approach, 2) data-driven approach, and 3) hybrid approach.

 The model-based approach designs a regularized objective function based on the prior for the observed data and finds its minimum solution.
-The smoothness prior in the node and/or graph frequency domains is widely used for graph signals \cite{chen2015Signal, Total_generalized_variation_for_graph_signals:Ono:ICASSP:2015,Interpolation_and_Denoising_of_Graph_Signals_Using_Plug-and-play_ADMM:Yazaki:ICASSP:2019,shumanEmergingFieldSignal2013, onukiGraphSignalDenoising2016,zhangGraphSpectralImage2008}.
-The problem is often solved with iterative algorithms.
-Note that the model-based method usually needs to tune hyperparameters, such as the step size of the iterative algorithm and the regularization strength.
-They are fixed throughout the iterative process and in many cases, they are manually tuned.
+The most widely used assumption is signal smoothness \cite{shumanEmergingFieldSignal2013, isufi2024Graph}.
+It is often enforced via graph low-pass filters \cite{onukiGraphSignalDenoising2016, zhang2008Grapha}, Sobolev norms \cite{giraldo2022Reconstructiona}, or graph wavelets/filter banks \cite{watanabe2023Graph}.
+Piecewise constant signals have also been studied.
+In this case, total variation (TV) is often considered \cite{Total_generalized_variation_for_graph_signals:Ono:ICASSP:2015}.
+Furthermore, low-rank approximations of the graph signal matrix are utilized to recover the underlying data structure, often in combination with smoothness constraints \cite{wu2025Robust, chen2015Signal}.
+More recently, generative approaches such as diffusion models have also been introduced to characterize complex signal distributions \cite{zhu2024Graph}.
+These model-based methods are typically solved using iterative algorithms.
+Note that the model-based method usually needs to tune hyperparameters, such as the regularization strengths.
+They are fixed throughout the iterative process, and in many cases, they are manually tuned.

 The data-driven approach learns (hyper)parameters from given training data with machine learning techniques.
-The current majority is based on graph neural networks (GNNs).
-The representative example is graph convolutional networks (GCNs) \cite{DBLP:conf/iclr/KipfW17}.
+The current majority is based on graph neural networks (GNNs) \cite{liang2022Survey,ma2025Acceleration}.
+The representative example is graph convolutional networks (GCNs) \cite{DBLP:conf/iclr/KipfW17,bhatti2023Deep,chen2024Survey,shen2022GCNDenoiser,yan2024GNFNet}.
 However, GNNs do not always outperform model-based methods for signal restoration \cite{jian2024Kernela}.
 This may stem from the fact that, in contrast to uniformly sampled signals like image and audio signals, deep layers for GNNs may not result in good performance \cite{khemani2024Reviewa,chen2021Grapha}.
 We also encounter a challenge for training data: We need to collect enough number of data for training, but this is not often the case for the graph setting.